-- 2 (28) "Party", as distinct from a "third party", means a person that has engaged in a transaction 3 or made an agreement subject to [the Uniform Commercial Code]. - (29) "Person" means an individual, corporation, business trust, estate, trust, partnership, limited liability company, association, joint venture, government, government subdivision or agency or instrumentality, or any other legal or commercial entity. - (30) "Present value" means the amount as of a date certain of one or more sums payable in the future, discounted to the date certain by use of either an interest rate specified by the parties if that rate is not manifestly unreasonable at the time the transaction is entered into or, if an interest rate is not so specified, a commercially reasonable rate that takes into account the facts and circumstances at the time the transaction is entered into. - (31) "Presumption" or "presumed" means that the trier of fact must find the existence of the fact presumed unless and until evidence is introduced which would support a finding of its nonexistence. - (32) "Purchase" means taking by sale, lease, discount, negotiation, mortgage, pledge, lien, security interest, issue or re-issue, gift, or any other voluntary transaction creating an interest in property. - (33) "Purchaser" means a person that takes by purchase. - (34) "Record" means information that is inscribed on a tangible medium or that is stored in an electronic or other medium and is retrievable in perceivable form. - 21 (35) "Remedy" means any remedial right to which an aggrieved party is entitled with or without resort to a tribunal.
+- (29) "Person" means an individual, corporation, business trust, estate, trust, partnership, limited liability company, association, joint venture, government subdivision or agency or instrumentality, or any other legal or commercial entity. - (30) "Present value" means the amount as of a date certain of one or more sums payable in the future, discounted to the date certain by use of either an interest rate specified by the parties if that rate is not manifestly unreasonable at the time the transaction is entered into or, if an interest rate is not so specified, a commercially reasonable rate that takes into account the facts and circumstances at the time the transaction is entered into. - (31) "Presumption" or "presumed" means that the trier of fact must find the existence of the fact presumed unless and until evidence is introduced which would support a finding of its nonexistence. - (32) "Purchase" means taking by sale, lease, discount, negotiation, mortgage, pledge, lien, security interest, issue or re-issue, gift, or any other voluntary transaction creating an interest in property. - (33) "Purchaser" means a person that takes by purchase. - (34) "Record" means information that is inscribed on a tangible medium or that is stored in an electronic or other medium and is retrievable in perceivable form. - (35) "Remedy" means any remedial right to which an aggrieved party is entitled with or without resort to a tribunal.

-(36) "Representative" means any person empowered to act for another, including ng an agent an officer of a corporation or association, and a trustee, executor, or administrator of a n estate.
+(36) "Representative" means any person empowered to act for another, including an agent, an officer of a corporation or association, and a trustee, executor, or administrator of an estate.